tcwilkinson/caa2015/ideas.md

 Archaeological Science as Community Enterprise

 INTRODUCTION
-Good morning, my name is Néhémie, I am a PhD student in Near Eastern Archaeology at the University of Strasbourg and I am working part time at the German Archaeological Institute in Istanbul.
+Good morning, my name is Néhémie, I am a PhD student in Near Eastern Archaeology at the University of Strasbourg.
+I am working part time at the German Archaeological Institute in Istanbul.
 For my PhD I analyse a district from Hattusa -- the Bronze Age Capital of the Hittite in Central Anatolia, Turkey.
 So far for the self-promotion.

 In my talk, I am going to explore the ways FS influences the practices of reuse and mixing of knowledge in archaeology.
-This general frame of reference based on practices of reusing and of mixing will provide the background to look closer at the impact of reproducibility, for which I will show some examples.
+This general frame of reference will provide the background to look closer at the impact of reproducibility, for which I will show some examples.

 MOTIVATION
 First of all, some words on my motivations.
-I am always disappointed when I talk about Free Software, because people don't understand why FS is important.
-In this talk, I won't give revolutionary facts, but I have tried to make apparent how FS already influences scientific research in general and in particular in archaeology.
+Discussions with many colleagues brought to me the conclusion that FS and their benefits are not well understood.
+Even if FS is well established inside and outside academia, the advantages of Free software (that is the 'free' as in 'free speech', and not the 'free' as in 'free beer') are not acknowledged.
 As a young scientist and PhD candidate, I need to be prepared to make a strong statement to defend my opinions and the reasons why I use Free Software for my PhD.
-In 2015, even if FS are well established inside and outside academia, the advantages of Free software (that is the 'free' as in 'free speech', and not the 'free' as in 'free beer') are not acknowledged.
 I am grateful to the organisers of this session for the opportunity to take a bigger look at this picture.

 SUMMARY